nRFCloud/device-simulator-v2/README.md

 You can name the device whatever you want with the `-d` option.
 If not present, it will be named `nrfsim-<random 21 digits>`.

-### Onboard a device to your account
+### Onboard a device to your team
 This example will onboard a device to nRF Cloud by creating a new simulated device and associating it to the user's team.
 The user's API key authenticates the REST request.
 A default device shadow will be created in the style of the Asset Tracker v2 (atv2) sample firmware.
 For the pre-connect mode of onboarding, the device simulator will create and provide self-signed certificates in the onboarding process.
 ```
 npx @nrfcloud/device-simulator-v2 -k <api key> -t atv2 -a preconnect
 ```
-Note: If you are using certificates for an MQTT Team Device (formerly known as an Account Device), you do not need to use the `-a preconnect` flag because by definition, these devices are already onboarded to your account.
+Note: If you are using certificates for an MQTT Team Device (formerly known as an Account Device), you do not need to use the `-a preconnect` flag because by definition, these devices are already onboarded to your team.
 See the [documentation](https://docs.nordicsemi.com/bundle/nrf-cloud/page/Devices/Properties/Types.html) for more information about the different types of devices supported by nRF Cloud.

 ### Simulate sensor outputs